trancethehuman/baldurs-gate-ai-guide/Readme.md

 ## Technical details

-- Query engine in Llama Index, documents are loaded and embedded into Chroma.
+- Query engine in Llama Index, documents are loaded and embedded into FAISS (initially used Chroma, but had SQLite compatibility issues on Streamlit).
 Streamlit frontend, and optional Supabase for logging messages.